Chocolate Chip Cookies

 These soft, chewy treats use cream cheese in place of butter, brown sugar for depth of flavor, and whole-grain flour for a bit of fiber.
 Want to bake just a few at once?
 Freeze rounds of raw dough on a sheet pan lined with wax paper, then transfer to a freezer bag.
 When you’re ready, bake the frozen dough as directed, increasing the cook time by 1 to 2 minutes.

 Low fat cream cheese

 Unpacked brown sugar

 1 large egg(s)

 Mini chocolate chips

-Preheat oven to 375°F. Coat 2 cookie sheets with cooking spray or cover with parchment paper.
+- Preheat the oven to 375°F. Coat 2 baking sheets with cooking spray or line with parchment paper.

-Add half the flour mixture to the cream cheese mixture; beat until well incorporated.
-Add milk and remaining flour mixture; beat until fully blended and then fold in chips.
+- Add half the flour mixture to the cream cheese mixture and beat until well incorporated.
+Add the milk and the remaining flour mixture and beat until fully blended.
+Fold in the chips.

-Drop heaping teaspoons of dough onto prepared cookie sheet and press dough down with dampened fingers to form 1-inch cookies.
-Make sure to leave at least an inch between each cookie.
-Bake cookies until slightly golden on top, about 10 to 12 minutes.
-Remove from oven and allow cookies to cool on cookie sheet for 1 to 2 minutes; remove to a wire rack and cool completely.
-Yields 1 cookie per serving.
+- Drop the dough by heaping teaspoonfuls onto the prepared baking sheets, spacing the dough 1 inch apart, and press the dough down with dampened fingers to form 1-inch cookies.
+Bake the cookies until slightly golden on top, 10 to 12 minutes.
+Let the cookies cool on the pans for 1 to 2 minutes.
+Transfer the cookies to a wire rack and let cool completely.